shyamkumarm/Simple-Todo/README.md

 ## Features

-In this version of the ToDo list, the user will be getting four options:
+In this version of the ToDo list, the user will be getting five options:

 - Create (add) a new task or adding a new ToDo in the ToDo List App.
 - See all the tasks or View all the ToDos that were added to the app.
-- Mark any ToDo from the list of ToDos.
+- Mark  the ToDo from the list.
 - Search ToDos by tags (Case sensitive)
 - Grouping tags by it's name